 Work in the Executive Offices directly with the Museum’s Director and Chief Executive Officer on a museum-related project.
 Applicant must be an MBA student.

 Standardize and enhance information in the collections database and assist with other technology-related projects.
 You will leave with a good understanding of the predominate software for managing museum collections and information.

-ConservationInterns will observe a wide variety of conservation techniques in painting, objects, furniture, paper, or textile conservation.
-Depending on an applicant’s specialization, he or she may be placed in a singular department, or shared between two.
+Observe conservation techniques for furniture, objects, paintings, works on paper, or textiles.
+Depending on your specialization, you may be placed in one department or shared between two.
 Interns with a science background may participate in chemical analysis of materials and other laboratory tasks.
 Chemistry coursework required; art history or studio art coursework desired.

 - American Art

 - Arms and Armor

 - Contemporary Art

 - South Asian Art

 Assist in nurturing relationships with donors and prospective donors to secure support-gifts, grants, sponsorships, and gifts-in-kind.
 You may work with one of several Development programs including Individual Giving, Institutional Support, Donor Engagement, Donor Communications, or Development Operations.

 Copyedit exhibition texts as well as newsletters, brochures, invitations, and signs.
 Must be comfortable with Word, possess strong writing skills, and be attentive to detail.